-Ferrites are high resistivity materials made of MnZn or NiZn plus iron oxides.
-They derive their magnetic properties by complex interaction of metallic and nonmetallic elements.
-They are available as bars, toroids, pot cores etc. They are used in inductors, transformers, etc by power electronics industry.
+Ferrites are high resistivity materials made by compacting MnZn or NiZn plus iron oxides.
+They derive their magnetic properties by a complex interaction of metallic and nonmetallic elements.
+They are available as bars, toroids, pot cores, etc. They are used in inductors, transformers, etc by the power electronics industry.

-The “Ferrites” folder lists 51 B(H) Curves and 7 Core Loss Curves.
-By downloading this folder you will have magnetic properties of all ferrites produced world wide!
+By downloading this folder you will have 288 files on the magnetic properties of all ferrites produced worldwide!

 Please review the Steels Handbook for more technical information of ferrite powder core materials.

 This website is designed for an instant download of Folders (containing magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email firstname.lastname@example.org